Skip to main content

 President and Chief Executive Officer of New York State Industries for the Disabled

-Maureen O’Brien, the first female President and CEO of New York State Industries for the Disabled, is honored for her tireless efforts in creating meaningful employment opportunities for people with disabilities, including over 1,000 people supported by AHRC NYC.
-Leading NYSID in providing gainful employment to thousands, Maureen’s advocacy for diversity and inclusion has earned her recognition through awards for leadership and community service, aligning closely with AHRC NYC’s goal of increasing workforce inclusion.
+Maureen O’Brien, the first female President and CEO of New York State Industries for the Disabled, was honored for her tireless efforts in creating meaningful employment opportunities for people with disabilities, including over 1,000 people supported by AHRC NYC.
+Leading NYSID in providing gainful employment to thousands, Maureen’s advocacy for diversity and inclusion earned her recognition through awards for leadership and community service, aligning closely with AHRC NYC’s goal of increasing workforce inclusion.

 Sheryl White-Scott, MD, FACP, FAAIDD